-Dr. Fung treats patients from all over Calgary, Alberta with their vision correction needs.
+Dr. Fung treats patients from all over Bridgeland, Alberta with their vision correction needs.
 The knowledgeable, caring staff at Browz Eyeware can help you and your kids if they’re struggling with their glasses or don’t want to wear them.

 Why Won’t My Child Wear His or Her Glasses?

 To help your children get the best vision possible, you first need to understand why they’re fighting with you over their glasses.
 It usually stems from something physical, emotional, or social, such as:

 - Wrong prescription